GSA/challenges-and-prizes/_all-challenges/1163-ai-tracks-at-sea.md

   will plot the tracks of shipping traffic exclusively using the passive sensing capability of onboard cameras.
 This technology would also be applicable for the Navy to document vessels performing unsafe navigation on the high seas.
+prizes: >-
+  #### Total Cash Prize Pool

+  $200,000

+  #### Prize Breakdown

+  The Challenge winners will be notified via email.
+NIWC PAC will announce the winners on the Challenge.gov website and via appropriate channels.

+  NIWC PAC has established $200,000 as the total amount set aside for cash prizes under this Challenge.
+Prizes will be awarded for the 1st, 2nd, 3rd, 4th, 5th, 6th, and 7th places in the amounts of $55,000, $45,000, $35,000, $30,000, $20,000, $10,000, and $5000 respectively.
+Prizes will be disbursed to the respective teams’ department, college, laboratory, or other eligible university component as specified by the consensus of the team.

+  In the event of a tie, NIWC PAC will determine an equitable method of distributing the cash prizes.
+This method will based on anything extra included in the output of the tool (e.g. graphical representation or video of output, classification of vessel being tracked, characterization of the vessel’s behavior, insights into how the algorithm is making decisions, track prediction, etc)

+  Tax treatment of prizes will be handled in accordance with U.S. Internal Revenue Service guidelines.
+The winner must provide a U.S. TIN (e.g., a TIN or EIN) to receive the cash prize.

+  #### Non-monetary Prizes

+  Honorable Mention(s)
 rules: >-
   Each Team shall submit one entry in response to this Challenge.
 Team entries must have an individual identified as the primary point of contact and prize